When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

 Best: Kitchen kit/equipment

 This one is huge, making it perfect for famillies, or just greedy/organised people who cook for the week.
-It’s perfect for our latest obsession of cooking a mountain of vegetable fried rice that we inevitably slosh over the edge of our much smaller wok, that’s now dwarfed in comparison.
+It’s perfect for our latest obsession of cooking a mountain of vegetable fried rice that we inevitably slosh over the edge of our much smaller wok, which is now dwarfed in comparison.

 Smeg’s is hefty, with very high sides and a long, well balanced stainless steel handle that has slight indented grooves along the sides for added grip, making it quite easy and comfortable to handle, even when there’s a lot inside.
 The base is nice and wide, and although we tested it on our gas cooker, it’s designed to be used on induction, electric or ceramic cookers too.
 During our testing, food cooked evenly and quickly, while food didn’t stick to the bottom.
 It’s also super easy to clean.